awsdocs/amazon-redshift-management-guide/doc_source/amazon-redshift-tagging.md

 + Snapshot
 + Subnet group

-To use tagging from the Amazon Redshift console, your IAM user can attach the AWS\-managed policy `AmazonRedshiftFullAccess`\.
+To use tagging from the Amazon Redshift console, your user can attach the AWS managed policy `AmazonRedshiftFullAccess`\.
 For an example IAM policy with limited tagging permissions that you can attach to an Amazon Redshift console user, see [Example 7: Allow a user to tag resources with the Amazon Redshift console](redshift-iam-access-control-identity-based.md#redshift-policy-example-allow-tagging-with-console)\.
 For more information about tagging, see [What is AWS Resource Groups?](https://docs.aws.amazon.com/ARG/latest/userguide/welcome.html)\.

 ### Tagging requirements<a name="rs-tagging-requirements"></a>